Home » FAQs – Personal Lubricant and Feminine Wash Frequently Asked Questions » FAQs – What is Osmolality?

 FAQs – What is Osmolality?

-Osmolality – defined by The Yes Yes Company Ltd (with thanks to Smitten Kitten too)
+Osmolality – as defined by The YES YES Company Ltd

 Osmolality, a more formal definition, is the measure of dissolved particles per unit of water in a solution or plasma (also called the concentration).
 The osmolality of a lubricant is important because the epithelial (outer) layer of skin is constantly trying to maintain an equilibrium of osmolality (remember Osmosis from school biology lessons?) between the skin cells and the lubricant on the outside wall of that cell.